sshh12/terrain-diffusion-app/README.md

 The app is pretty much serverless with [Ably](https://ably.io/) doing most of the live networking and communication between the client and the GPU worker.
 The GPU worker writes directly to AWS s3 and then notifies the client to re-download them.
 Netlify is mainly there for static hosting but a cloud function is used to init the Ably websocket.

+A slight later modification was to replace the GPU worker with a serverless modal app.

 #### The GPU Worker

 The worker listens for generation requests and then: